BelfrySCAD/BOSL2/tutorials/Rounding the Cube.md

 BOSL2 contains a number of 3d edge and corner masks in addition to the 2d edge profiles shown above.

 The 3d edge masks have the advantage of being able to vary the rounding radius along the edge.
-3d edge masks can be attached using [edge_mask()](https://github.com/BelfrySCAD/BOSL2/wiki/attachments.scad#module-edge_mask).
-They have a default tag of "remove" to enable differencing them away from your cube using [diff()](https://github.com/BelfrySCAD/BOSL2/wiki/attachments.scad#module-diff).
+3d edge masks, such as[ rounding\_edge_mask()](https://github.com/BelfrySCAD/BOSL2/wiki/masks3d.scad#module-rounding_edge_mask), can be attached using [edge_mask()](https://github.com/BelfrySCAD/BOSL2/wiki/attachments.scad#module-edge_mask).
+The 3D edge masks have a default tag of "remove" to enable differencing them away from your cube using [diff()](https://github.com/BelfrySCAD/BOSL2/wiki/attachments.scad#module-diff).

 ```openscad-3D